ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the joining node intends to join the group exclusively as a monitor, then the 'client_cred' parameter and the 'client_cred_verify' parameter MUST be omitted.

 * If the joining node is currently a group member and intends to use the same authentication credential that it is currently using in the group, then the 'client_cred_verify' parameter MAY be omitted.
-In case the 'client_cred_verify' parameter is omitted, the value of the 'client_cred' parameter MAY specify an empty authentication credential, i.e., its value is set to the empty CBOR byte string (0x40).
+If the 'client_cred_verify' parameter is omitted, the value of the 'client_cred' parameter MAY specify an empty authentication credential, i.e., its value is set to the empty CBOR byte string (0x40).

 * If the 'client_cred_verify' parameter is present, then the proof-of-possession (PoP) evidence included therein is computed as defined below (REQ14).